ryanczm/Analytic-Musings/notes/commods/cmd-txt.md

 ## Power

 * Glachant - Handbook on Electricity Markets: A high level in-depth overview of the history of markets.
 * Kirschen - Fundamentals of Power System Economics: A very theoretical micro-economic approach.
+An example of nodal/congestion pricing I need to go through.
 * Stoft - Power System Economics: A book on market and policy design.
+An example of nodal/congestion pricing I need to go through.
 * Musgens - Energy Trading and Risk Management: A focus on the trading aspect of power from perspectives of various players in the ecosystem.

 ## Ags